bodiddlie/bodiddlie.github.io/_drafts/thinking-critically-about-redux.md

 When I first started learning React, nearly every blog post, article, or tutorial I read also included Redux.
 Many places refer to the two as React/Redux, as if they are somehow inseparable or part of one larger framework.
-This is unfortunate, as React itself presents enough challenges to learning for beginners without the complexities of Redux thrown in.
+This is unfortunate, as React itself presents beginners with enough challenges to learning without the complexities of Redux thrown in.
-It also turns into the old problem of if the only tool you have is a hammer, everything begins to look like nail.
+It also turns into the old problem of if the only tool you have is a hammer, everything begins to look like a nail.

 Redux is a tool that you can add to an application, not a necessary part of React.
 React isn't even necessary to use Redux, that's just where it is used most.
 Dan Abramov, the